Field and boundary are two terms often used by offensive and defensive coaches in football. What do the terms mean, and why are they important?

 Field and boundary refer to the spacing on the football field.
 The field is the wide side of the field, and the boundary is the short side of the field.

-In this article, we will show you why field and boundary matter and why coaches stress spacing.
+This article will show you why field and boundary matter and why coaches stress spacing.

-Field & Boundary
+Field & Boundary Meaning

-These two terms are used by offensive and coordinators to describe the space on the football field.
+These two terms are used by offensive and defensive coordinators to describe the space on the football field.
 It’s important to understand the field and the boundary, as offenses and defenses will strategize each part of the field.

 Field and boundary play a major role in understanding field spacing and where big plays are more likely to happen.